We Need People-Driven Healthcare Now More Than Ever

 There Were Interoperability Issues and a Lack of Education About How to Use Them to the Customer’s Benefit

 Because of my change of official residence and the fact that I had a primary care doctor in one state but was seeking services is another state, it was obvious how convenient it would be if physicians or clinicians in both states could see the same records.

 Thankfully I had enough experience in healthcare technology to know that when the team in my new location asked me to have records sent to them, I urged them to find those records on the common medical record system I knew they both used – Epic.
 And while it should have been a simple solution to access those from the new facility, it did take some effort on the part of the staff and with quite a bit of prodding from me to push it through.

-For the average consumer, it would be tremendously helpful to be able to own your own records and data and share that with all of your medical relationships, but for right now, it would be optimal to at least be able to have disparate medical organizations be able to see and share your data with each other with the patient’s permission.
+For the average consumer, it would be tremendously helpful to have people-driven healthcare, to be able to own your own records and data and share that with all of your medical relationships, but for right now, it would be optimal to at least be able to have disparate medical organizations be able to see and share your data with each other with the patient’s permission.

 I also gained from this experience a deep empathy for those without health insurance – whether as an intentional decision or due to financial constraints.
 The amount of discomfort I felt trying to explain my situation and that I was between insurance coverage and pursuing direct payment options seemed unnecessary.

 I was once boldly asked “Why don’t you have insurance?”
 The obvious reply was “None of your business.”
 But as a cash-paying customer, it was important to me to ask a lot of questions and know exactly what was included in the price of the service or treatment.
 I also needed to understand how and when those records or outcomes would be delivered to my out-of-state physician, and if the price they were quoting me was in line with other clinics or medical centers in the area.